Qihoo360/360zhinao/README.md

 ```shell
 bash finetune/ds_finetune.sh
 ```
-- By configuring the **hostfile**, single-machine and multi-machine training can be realized.
+- Configuring `HOSTFILE` switches between single-machine and multi-machine training.
-- By configuring **ds_config**, realize zero2 and zero3 training
+- configuring `ds_config` switches between zero1, zero2 and zero3.
-- By configuring the **fp16**、**bf16** realize mixed precision training, bf16 is recommended to be consistent with the pre-trained model.
+- `fp16, bf16` could configure mixed precision training. bf16 is recommended to be consistent with the pretrained model.
-- By configuring **is_concat**, Whether the training data is concatenated or not is controlled.
-When the magnitude of the training data is large, the training efficiency can be improved by concatenation.
+- `is_concat` configures whether the training data is concatenated or not.

 <br>

 # License

-The source code of this warehouse follows the open source license Apache 2.0.
+The source code of this repository follows the open-source license Apache 2.0.

-The 360 ​Zhinao open source model supports commercial use.
-If you need to use this model and its derivative models for commercial purposes, please contact us via email (g-zhinao-opensource@360.cn) to apply.
-For the specific license agreement, please see [《360 Zhinao Open Source Model License》](https://github.com/Qihoo360/360zhinao/blob/main/360%E6%99%BA%E8%84%91%E5%BC%80%E6%BA%90%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E8%AF%81.txt).
+360​Zhinao open-source models support commercial use.
+If you wish to use these models or continue training them for commercial purposes, please contact us via email (g-zhinao-opensource@360.cn) to apply.
+For the specific license agreement, please see [<<360 Zhinao Open-Source Model License>>](https://github.com/Qihoo360/360zhinao/blob/main/360%E6%99%BA%E8%84%91%E5%BC%80%E6%BA%90%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E8%AF%81.txt).